• Documentation

 Forks and Smart Commits

 If you use forks in your workflow, the DVCS Connector records each repository that contains a Smart Commit message.
 It actually processes the Smart Commit message only the first time it encounters it.
-When you view the commit tab in Jira Software, you can see which forks include that particular commit.
+When you view the commit tab in Jira, you can see which forks include that particular commit.